 1. Insert and open another DVD with Windows File Explorer.

 Eject the DVD and insert a blank or a rewritable disc into your PC.
 Once it spins up, a window pops up to ask what you want to do.
 Just choose "Burn files to disc" in this dialogue.
 If the AutoPlay prompt is disabled, go to "This PC" section on Windows 10 or "Computer" on Windows 7/8.1, and double-click on the disc drive.

 Edit the disc title and choose to use it "Like a USB flash drive" or "With a CD/DVD player".
 Tap "Next" to proceed.

 - Like a USB flash drive: It allows you to burn discs only usable on computers and displays data in folders.
 You can delete, edit and add files in this disc at will.
 (Live File System)

 - With a CD/DVD player: DVDs burned in this manner can be played on both computers and DVD players.
 But you cannot delete or edit files after burning.
 (Mastered)

-Option: Copy a DVD to a Blank Disc in Windows Media Player
+Optional Method: Copy a DVD to a Blank Disc in Windows Media Player

-Step 1.
-Make sure you've changed the disc to a blank one in the optical drive.
+1. Make sure you've changed the disc to a blank one in the optical drive.
 Open Windows Media Player.

-Step 2.
-Select the "Burn" option in the player library.
+2. Select the "Burn" option in the player library.
 Expand the drop-down menu and choose "Data CD or DVD".
 Then it recognizes your disc automatically.